eschlot/WiiStep/cmake/README.md

 * `-DWIISTEP_PLATFORM="libogc"` (the default)

-This will cause WiiStep to utilise *[libogc](http://wiibrew.org/wiki/Libogc)* (which is downloaded from SourceForge automatically by `wsinstall`) for platform abstraction. libogc is an open-source project maintained by various Wii-hackers in the homebrew community.
+This will cause WiiStep to utilise *[libogc](http://wiibrew.org/wiki/Libogc)* for platform abstraction. libogc is an open-source project maintained by various Wii-hackers in the homebrew community.

 * `-DWIISTEP_PLATFORM="RVL_SDK"`